 Red Poles/ Vale Brewing/ Brick Kiln– 190 McMurtrie Road, McLaren Vale.
 Aka the home of Vale Ale.
 The staff here are all about having a fun time but you can combine the experience with great food.
-They even have a ping pong table! and beautiful views.
+They even have live music every Sunday! and beautiful views.
 Lunch comes in the form or light nibbles (pate, cheese plates and smallgoods) or full main mains.
 You can also grab some sweet treats if your palate desires.

 Wirra Wirra– Corner Strout and McMurtrie Roads, McLaren Vale.
 The beautifully picturesque grounds offer the perfect lush lawns to throw down a picnic rug and enjoy one of their platters full of local cheese.
 There’s also Harry’s Deli, a relaxed providore-style café boasting a menu full of South Australian regional produce.
 The menu focuses on seasonal local produce and offers things like toasted paninis (matched with wine, of course), salads, their famous Son of Trott Pie and an epic selection of platters.